kubeshop/botkube-docs/docs/plugin/custom-executor.md

 - Basic understanding of the Go language.
 - [Go](https://golang.org/doc/install) at least 1.18.
+  - See [go.mod](https://github.com/kubeshop/botkube/blob/main/go.mod#L1) for the recommended version used by Botkube team.
 - [GoReleaser](https://goreleaser.com/) at least 1.13.

 ### Develop plugin business logic